The Dream of X

 The Dream of X is a novella by English writer William Hope Hodgson, an abridged version of his 1912 science fiction novel The Night Land.

+Publication history

+The Night Land was published in England in 1912.
+At that time, copyright in the United States could not be obtained until a book was printed within the US, but Hodgson was unable to find an American publisher willing to accept his 200,000-word novel.
+As an alternative, he condensed the narrative to 20,000 words and personally financed a US edition by publisher R. Harold Paget, thereby securing US copyright.

 The abridgment was originally published as part of the chapbook collection Poems and the Dream of X in 1912 by R. Harold Paget.

-It was first published as a stand-alone book in 1977 by Donald M. Grant, Publisher, Inc. with an introduction by Sam Moskowitz.
-It was published in an edition of 2,220 copies.
+It was first published as a stand-alone book in 1977 by Donald M. Grant, Publisher, Inc. with an introduction by Sam Moskowitz, in an edition of 2,220 copies.

-Securing copyright for The Night Land

-Hodgson's novel The Night Land was published in England in 1912.
-At that time, copyright in the United States could not be obtained until the book was printed within the US.
-Hodgson was unable to find an American publisher for his 200,000-word novel.
-In order to ensure the copyright, he revised and abridged the novel, condensing it to 20,000 words.
-He then financed the printing himself through publisher R. Harold Paget, securing the US copyright.